Dirkus411/nodemcu-web-ide/README.md

 * To run your own program on boot, leave both pins 1 and 2 either floating or pulled high, and name your program "main.lua".
 If this file is not present, the unit will boot into the web IDE instead.

+* You can change the enduser setup and IDE startup pins in the first few lines of init.lua if you'd like.

 ### Using SD cards attached via SPI
 BONUS: If you have the spi module and FatFS support compiled into the NodeMCU